webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

   - **Collection**: deprecated term. original explanation: maps to a container in Azure CosmosDB.
   - **pay** for the **throughput you provision** and the **storage you consume** on an **hourly basis**.
     - expressed as **request units (RUs)**(CPU, IOPS, memory). **1KB read = 1RU**.
+      - **RU**: unit of scalability both for provisioned throughput and storage.
   - ![cosmos db hierarchy](img/cosmos_db_hierarchy.PNG)
   - **Best Practices**
     - for the lowest latency: place data in region where users are.